-Use the "teach to the objective" template to write a one page description of the instructional strategy and to prepare for your presentation in class.
+Use the "teach to the objective" template to write a description of the instructional strategy and to prepare your mini-lesson to teach that strategy.
+Remember to design your instruction so that you gradually release responsibility to the student to master the objective.